 Strolling mariachis and artwork by Hispanic artists from Arizona, New Mexico and Mexico highlight this festive, casual and friendly annual marketplace, the largest of its kind in Arizona.
-Chat with more than 65 artists as they sell a range of distinctive and unique artwork.
-With art in every price range, the 15th annual Mercado de las Artes offers buyers a wide selection of objects from different Hispanic traditions, including Santos, pottery, embroidery, furniture making, painting, printmaking, and silver and tin-work.
+Chat with artists as they sell a range of distinctive and unique artwork.
+With art in every price range, the 15th annual Mercado de las Artes (“Market of the Artists”) offers buyers a wide selection of objects from different Hispanic traditions, including Santos, pottery, embroidery, furniture making, painting, printmaking, and silver and tin-work.

 Meet author Albert Quihuis, who writes bilingual books for children, from 11 a.m. to 2 p.m. at the Heard’s Books & More bookstore.